Developer Guide

 -

-represents a valid text representation of anadd
+userInputrepresents a valid text representation of anaddcommand. -

-object that will be added into the model.
+toAddrepresents the newly createdRoleobject that will be added into the model.

-The following sequence diagram shows how the argument parsing for the add
+The following sequence diagram shows how the argument parsing for the add command works:

 Edit Command

-command is used to change the information of an existing role in TechTrack.
+The edit command is used to change the information of an existing role in TechTrack.
 The fields supported are:

-field can be inputted with multiple tags (t/java t/python
+Deadline and Experience.
+Note that the Tag field can be inputted with multiple tags (t/java t/python) while the

 rest does not.

-The format for the edit
+The format for the edit command can be

 seen here.

-string is inputted, the UI calls the LogicManager
+When edit INDEX ... string is inputted, the UI calls the LogicManager.
+LogicManager then calls

-to parse the
+the RoleBookParser to parse the

 input.
-An instance of the EditCommandParser
+An instance of the EditCommandParser to parse the INDEX and args is created through the respective static

 instance is taken,

-similar to how add
+similar to how add are executed.

-will then create the corresponding EditRoleDescriptor
+The EditCommandParser will then create the corresponding EditRoleDescriptor object, parsing it to a

-object it creates and returns.
-The LogicManager
+EditCommand object it creates and returns.
+The LogicManager then executes the EditCommand, which creates a

-The following sequence diagram shows how the edit
+The following sequence diagram shows how the edit command works:

-The following sequence diagram shows how the argument parsing for the edit
+The following sequence diagram shows how the argument parsing for the edit command works:

 Delete Command

-command is used to delete the information of an existing role in TechTrack.
+The delete command is used to delete the information of an existing role in TechTrack.
 The command takes in

-for deletion, we can therefore delete roles by their index after invoking other commands such as sorting and filtering.
+FilteredRoleList for deletion, we can therefore delete roles by their index after invoking other commands such as sorting and filtering.

-The format for the delete
+The format for the delete command can be

 seen here.